cashninjas/reapers-bridge/README.md

 The home endpoint simply provides the number of `nftsBridged`, the `all` endpoint provides data of all burned and bridged NFTs, `/recent` only provides the data of the latest 20 items.
 `/signbridging` is the POST endpoint for users to provide their cashtokens payout address together with proof authorizing the bridging to that address.
-Lastly, `/address/:originAddress` provides all the minting and burning info with a specific `originAddress`
+Lastly, `/address/:originAddress` provides all the minting and burning info with a specific `originAddress`.

 ## Installation